skyfe79/Awesome/README.md

 - [awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
 5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞
 - [Swift-Concurrency-Agent-Skill](https://github.com/AvdLee/Swift-Concurrency-Agent-Skill) - Add expert Swift Concurrency guidance to your AI coding tool (Agent Skills open format): safe concurrency, performance optimization, and Swift 6 migration.
 - [humanizer](https://github.com/blader/humanizer) - Claude Code skill that removes signs of AI-generated writing from text
-- [conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.
 - [stitch](https://github.com/gemini-cli-extensions/stitch) - The Stitch extension for Gemini CLI enables you to interact with the Stitch MCP server using natural language commands.
 - [gemini-cli-git](https://github.com/eliasecchig/gemini-cli-git) - Turn your Git repository into a self-improving autonomous agent.
 Open issues to assign tasks, review PRs, merge to teach.
 Gemini is the brain, Git is the backend.
 - [n8nworkflows.xyz](https://github.com/nusquama/n8nworkflows.xyz) - N8N Workflows Catalog